Listen to the podcast below or subscribe to the Team Success Podcast on iTunes.

 A quick tip: I recommend that the first action involve a verb and be small and simple.
 “Call,” “write,” “do,” “schedule,” “purchase,” “send,” “meet.”
 It should be something you can easily do as soon as possible.
 This has a certain power to it that gets the ball rolling.

 We start every meeting, big or small, with a Positive Focus.
 A lot of “stuff” gets in the way of being mentally present, so giving people a few minutes to focus on the positive is a profound way to let the other stuff go and be in the moment.
 The Positive Focus can also be used before an event, presentation, conversation, or even client meetings.

 In smaller meetings, we go around the table and share a win or breakthrough, usually from the previous week.
 In our big company meetings, we break out into pairs or groups to share our achievements since the last meeting.
 It can also be as simple as asking what each person is excited or happy about.
 The energy that comes from everyone sharing that positive thought is powerful.

 A company culture with a focus on the positive creates the optimal environment for success.
-Discover more of Shannon Waller’s strategies for creating successful teamwork in her book, The Team Success Handbook.
+Download our free Positive Focus exercise to stay focused on the right thing.

 Beware Of The Perfection Trap